The ITensor Software Library for Tensor Network Calculations: Future Directions

 Another high-priority feature is automatic support for fermionic Hilbert spaces.
 Systems of fermions are foundational for physics applications of tensor networks, and are the most common type of system studied in condensed matter physics.
-Currently, the only automatic support for fermions in ITensor is within AutoMPO, which relies on lookup tables of operator names designated as anti-commuting.
-This system works well, but leads to a somewhat confusing experience for users when AutoMPO handles fermions automatically, yet they must then manually introduce Jordan-Wigner string operators for computing certain measurements after a DMRG calculation.
-We are therefore experimenting with a system that introduces fermionic properties instead at the level of Index objects, where QN subspaces carrying odd-parity fermionic quantum numbers have the property that index permutations yield a minus sign if the permutation is odd.
+Currently, the only automatic support for fermions in ITensor is within the OpSum/AutoMPO system, which relies on lookup tables of operator names designated as anti-commuting.
+That approach works well for many matrix product state calculations, but leads to a confusing experience for users when some parts of the library handles fermions automatically yet other parts of the calculation require manually introducing Jordan-Wigner string operators, such as when computing certain correlation functions or when using higher-dimensional networks such as PEPS.
+We are therefore experimenting with a system that introduces fermionic properties at the level of tensor indices, where index permutations result in a minus sign if odd-parity QN subspaces undergo an odd-parity permutation.
 Our ambitious goal is for calculations involving fermions to work with exactly the same code as for bosonic degrees of freedom.
-Even if some manual steps end up being required, this new fermion system could be very useful.
+Even if some manual steps are occasionally required, this new fermion system could still be very useful.

-More sophisticated optimizations of tensor contractions are another future direction for ITensor.
-One of these is lazy, or delayed evaluation of tensor network expressions such as \verb|A*B*C*D|, which can facilitate optimization of the order of the contractions e.g.\ determining that the optimal order of contraction would be \verb|(A*(B*C))*D| automatically without any user input.
-Another optimization is to support general sparsity, which could be useful for large MPOs or tensors determined from samples of data.
-Finally, support for non-Abelian quantum numbers would be a very powerful feature for $SU(2)$ symmetric spin models or quantum chemistry Hamiltonians.
+Following the completion of the fermion system, support for other types of symmetries and non-trivial vector spaces is an important future direction.
+In particular, support of non-Abelian symmetries such as $SU(2)$ will be a very powerful feature for variants of the Heisenberg and Hubbard models and for electronic structure Hamiltonians such as in quantum chemistry applications.

+More sophisticated optimizations of tensor contraction sequences is another future direction for ITensor.
+We currently have a backend for optimizing the contraction sequence of ITensors, for example to determine that the optimal sequence of a contraction like \inline{A*B*C*D} is \inline{(A*(B*C))*D}, based on the algorithm introduced in Ref.~\cite{Pfeifer:2014}.
+This can be enabled for every contraction with a global flag or for a specific contraction with a keyword argument, and additionally a custom sequence can be provided of the form \inline{[[1,[2,3]],4]}.
+We are also developing tools for visualizing tensor networks which are enabled by annotating a tensor contraction with a macro, for example \inline{@visualize A*B*C*D}.
+We plan to provide a variety of backends, such as a text output and an interactive output based on Makie.jl\cite{Makie}.